arshika77/arshika77.github.io/index.md

 <a name="/news"></a>
 # Updates
+- [Aug 2024] Joined [Carnegie Mellon University](https://www.ml.cmu.edu/) as a masters student in the Machine Learning Department!
-- [Oct 23] Our work on **Improving Health Information Access in the World’s Largest Maternal Mobile Health Program via Bandit Algorithms** was accepted at the **Innovative Applications of Artificial Intelligence 2024** as an **Oral Presentation**
+- [Feb 24] Our work on **Improving Health Information Access in the World’s Largest Maternal Mobile Health Program via Bandit Algorithms** was accepted at the **Innovative Applications of Artificial Intelligence 2024** was presented as an **Oral Presentation** at AAAI
 - [May 23] Our preliminary work on **Analyzing and Predicting Low-Listenership Trends in a Large-Scale Mobile Health Program** was accepted at the **Data Science for Social Good Workshop, KDD 2023** as an **Oral Presentation**
 - [Dec 22] Our work on **Adherence Bandits**, a specialized RMAB subclass designed to address the complexities of adherence within the domain of public health got accepted at the **Artificial Intelligence for Social Good Workshop, AAAI 2023**